haobinnan/shim-review/README.md

 -------------------------------------------------------------------------------
 Which files in this repo are the logs for your build?
 This should include logs for creating the buildroots, applying patches, doing the build, creating the archives, etc.
 -------------------------------------------------------------------------------
-- build "logs/shim_build_ia32.log"
+- "build logs/shim_build_ia32.log"
-- build "logs/shim_build_x64.log"
+- "build logs/shim_build_x64.log"

 -------------------------------------------------------------------------------
 Put info about what bootloader you're using, including which patches it includes to enforce Secure Boot here: